williamleif/histwords/README.md

 If you want to learn historical embeddings for new data, the code in the `sgns` directory is recommended, which can be run with the default settings.
 As long as your corpora has at least 100 million words per time-period, this is the best method.
 For smaller corpora, using the `representations/ppmigen.py` code followed by the `vecanalysis/makelowdim.py` code (to learn SVD embeddings) is recommended.
 In either case, the `vecanalysis/seq_procrustes.py` code should be used to align the learned embeddings.
 The default hyperparameters should suffice for most use cases.

+However, as a caveat to the above, the code is somewhat messy, unstable, and specific to the historical corpora that it was originally designed for.
+If you are looking for a nice, off-the-shelf toolbox to run word2vec, I recommend you check out [gensim](https://radimrehurek.com/gensim/models/word2vec.html).

 <!--- * `notebooks` contains notebooks useful for replicating my published results-->

 <!--- *See REPLICATION.md for detailed instructions on how to replicate specific published/submitted results.-->